 New form factors

-If cloud computing becomes key to them then the internal components could become minimal, aiding in the creation of super slim and even flexible and foldable devices.
+If cloud computing becomes key to 5G phones then the internal components could become minimal, aiding in the creation of super slim and even flexible and foldable devices.
 In fact, Samsung is already known to be preparing a foldable phone, possibly for launch as soon as 2019, but 5G could make such devices more mainstream.

-If on the other hand future phones are packed full of power with super high-resolution screens they could become ever larger.
+If, on the other hand, future phones are packed full of power with super high-resolution screens they could become ever larger.
 It’s anyone’s guess right now, but smartphones are sure to change in a big way with the arrival of 5G.